Krispie Chicken Nuggets

 Avoid sugary fizzy drinks and instead make your own sparkling fruit juice.
 Simply put a handful of berries or pomegranate seeds into a glass and top with sparkling water and some mint for a (naturally) sweet, fresh and zingy kid’s cocktail.
 Frozen berries work well here as they can double up as ice.
 Don’t forget to add an umbrella come happy hour!

-Annabel’s brand new Real Food Kids Will Love cookbook is packed full of advice, top tips and over 100 simple and delicious recipes which the whole family can enjoy together – from 15 minute meals to healthy fast food favourites, cooking with the kids, lunchbox snacks and more.
+Annabel’s Real Food Kids Will Love cookbook is packed full of advice, top tips and over 100 simple and delicious recipes which the whole family can enjoy together – from 15 minute meals to healthy fast food favourites, cooking with the kids, lunchbox snacks and more.

 Many recipes include handy swap-outs to cater for those with food allergies, intolerances or particularly fussy eaters!
 There is also a range of meat-free and vegan meal options too, meaning mealtimes can be made healthy and fun for the whole family whatever your family’s foodie preferences.